 When planning the plot of your novel, knowing the ending is incredibly important.
-Knowing the ending gives the writer a destination to work towards, and allows them to really focus on how they're going to get there.
+Knowing the ending gives you a destination to work towards, and allows you to really focus on how you're going to get there.

 The beginning is also crucial, as this is the part you'll be submitting to publishers when you've written your novel and perfected your manuscript.